cloud57-docker/sloppy-cli/README.md

 # sloppy-cli
-The sloppy.io CLI in a container
+The sloppy.io CLI in a container.